ErickAgrazal/ta-bulk-testing/README.md

   This is a project that helps you make bulk testing to twilio's autopilot infraestructure.

   Usage
-    $ ta-bulk-test
+    $ ta-bulk-test <action>

   Options
       --bot, -b Import bot config file so that it can be deployed to twilio.
       --expand, -e Take the fixtures file and expand it.
-This process relies on https://www.npmjs.com/package/intent-utterance-expander
+                   This process relies on "intent-utterance-expander"
+                   project.
       --export, -x Export report to a given name.
+                   Eg. --export report.json.
+                   If you send 'export' without a filename, it will output the report in output.json.
-Eg. --export report.json --fixtures, -f  Import an specific fixture file.
+      --fixtures, -f Import an specific fixture file.
 CSV Format is mandatory.
+      --language, -l Language for the testing.
+Default: 'en-US'

   Examples
-    $ yarn start --expand --fixtures ./fixtures/en-US.csv --export output.json
+    $ yarn start --expand --fixtures ./fixtures/en-US.csv --export
 ```

 ## Fixtures